jenkinsci/kubernetes-plugin/README.md

     Session Affinity:   None
     No events.

+Until Kubernetes 1.4 removes the SNATing of source ips, seems that CSRF (enabled by default in Jenkins 2) needs to be configured to avoid `WARNING: No valid crumb was included in request` errors.
+This can be done checking _Enable proxy compatibility_ under Manage Jenkins -> Configure Global Security

 Configure Jenkins, adding the `Kubernetes` cloud under configuration, setting Kubernetes URL to the container engine cluster endpoint or simply `https://kubernetes.default.svc.cluster.local`.
 Under credentials, click `Add` and select `Kubernetes Service Account`,